qeftser/408-5.2-bsu/README.md

 ### The Show/Hide Comment Control

-The show/hide comment control button is not currently keyboard-accessible.
-Can you make it keyboard-accessible, both in terms of focusing it using the tab key and activating it using the return key?

 I was able to fix the issue of the button not focusing by replacing the div tags with button ones.
 This also had the effect of the button activating when the enter key was pressed.

 ### The Table

-The data table is not currently very accessible — it is hard for screen reader users to associate data rows and columns together, and the table also has no kind of summary to make it clear what it shows.
-Can you add some features to your HTML to fix this problem?

 The data table provided was minimally constructed.
 I added th tags for the header elements and defined the header scope used in the table.
 I also added a caption tag explaining what the table